OS, Kernel, and Firmware Developers

 Ampere’s Operating System Compatibility Testing

-In addition to working directly with selected operating system vendors to certify the Mt.
-Jade reference platform as a bare metal platform, we regularly boot and evaluate a set of the most popular operating systems in our datacenters on bare metal over PXE.
+In addition to working directly with selected operating system vendors to certify Ampere platforms, we regularly boot and evaluate a set of popular operating systems in our datacenters on our SOCs and reference boards in bare metal over PXE.
 However, we expect our OEM and CSP partners to evaluate and certify the behavior of operating systems in their environment, as different customers can make different choices about hardware components in the platform.
+Contact your server system or motherboard manufacturer (original equipment manufacturer or OEM) for OS compatibility information.

-For popular community-supported Linux distributions, we also collaborate to ensure the availability of hardware to those communities to enable them to build and test their operating systems on Arm64.
+For popular community-supported Linux distributions, we also collaborate to ensure the availability of hardware to those communities to enable them to build and test their operating systems on Ampere.

 Enterprise Linux Operating System Vendors